andreafought/Project/README.md

 <img width="297" alt="Screen_Shot_2021-06-30_at_6 36 57_PM-removebg-preview" src="https://user-images.githubusercontent.com/83591280/124309358-e3374a80-db6a-11eb-871f-ff53c348542a.png">

 The next bubble chart the most popular data is in C#, but this just might be due to Ed Sheeran being the most popular artist and him majoritly playing in that key.
-The subseqent chart demonstrates the most popular artsist from 2017-2020 in Spotify.
+The subseqent chart demonstrates the most popular global artsists from 2017-2020 in Spotify.

 <img width="256" alt="Screen_Shot_2021-06-30_at_11 48 18_PM-removebg-preview" src="https://user-images.githubusercontent.com/83591280/124309235-b8e58d00-db6a-11eb-8234-029d9b31f297.png">

 <img width="723" alt="Screen Shot 2021-06-30 at 6 28 02 PM" src="https://user-images.githubusercontent.com/83591280/124320716-af652080-db7c-11eb-8be8-e396f463411d.png">

+The next couple visuals are based on the the upper 75th quartile of all the global popularity, in which we can observe that most tracks have high danceability and energy.
+The valence is in the middle, meaning that the users like similarly both positive and negative songs.
+Acoustics, liveliness and speechiness are low meaning the songs are not recorded in live audiences and the vocals are quite high compared to the instrumentation.
+The average song is 2075 seconds or 3.4 minutes, the average tempo is 120 bmp and the average loudness is -5.81 db.

 <img width="635" alt="Screen Shot 2021-07-01 at 6 39 06 PM" src="https://user-images.githubusercontent.com/83591280/124320610-79c03780-db7c-11eb-8fa9-5be1ba4ceec8.png">